My vision :

 yet we keep designing transmission.

-The same pattern appears everywhere:
+The same tension appears everywhere:

 Learning is not the transfer of knowledge —